0

 Menu

-Oranges aren’t the leaders in vitamin C
+Oranges Are Not Necessarily the Leaders in Vitamin C

-Even though oranges boast a vitamin C level of 100 g (a freshly squeezed orange has 53 g), several other fruits and vegetables are even richer in vitamin C. Red peppers (101-166 mg) and green peppers (54-132 mg), kiwi fruit (70 mg) and broccoli (54 mg) are also great examples of foods rich in vitamin C.
+Even though oranges usually boast a vitamin C level of approximately 100 g (a freshly squeezed orange often has 53 g), several other fruits and vegetables are even richer in vitamin C. Red peppers (101-166 mg) and green peppers (54-132 mg), kiwi fruit (70 mg) and broccoli (54 mg) are also great examples of foods rich in vitamin C.

 What you can do